slugboot1880/Project_Harmony/README.md

 User-Friendly Interface: A clean and intuitive UI that makes navigating complex financial data straightforward.

-Secure & Reliable: Built with security best practices to ensure your financial data is always safe.
+Secure & Reliable: Built with security best practices to ensure your financial data is always safe.a

 API for Integration: A RESTful API to connect Project Harmony with other business tools and systems.